tsoding/tula/README.md

 for n in Set for m in Set case S n m -> S
 ```

-This above expands to this:
+The above expands to this:

 ```js
 case S a a -> S